Nastel/jkool-client-java-api/README.md

 -----------------------

 JKQL Streaming & Query API allows you to send events, metrics, transactions to and run queries against your data repository.
 You will need
-"access token” with streaming permission to store data and "access token" with query permission to run queries.
+"access token" with streaming permission to store data and "access token" with query permission to run queries.
 Tokens are associated with your repository and user profile.
 The API uses HTTP(s) and WebSockets protocols and responses are JSON.

 Other language bindings can be generated with the Swagger Code Generator using the Swagger yaml file found it the "swagger" folder.

-Please be aware the the Swagger yaml file is documenting every field that can be passed via Restful API.
+Please be aware the Swagger yaml file is documenting every field that can be passed via Restful API.
 When using this Java Helper API, many fields will have default values.

 ## Concepts and Terminology